‘I am back in making sure that what we promised can be delivered’ - Guyana Chronicle

 –Vice-President Jagdeo says; emphasises PPP/C’s commitment to fulfilling each promise made to Guyanese

-Dr. Jagdeo, who is also the General Secretary of the PPP, emphasised the party’s position during a brief address at a meeting with East Coast Demerara (ECD) Neighbourhood Democratic Councils (NDCs), convened by Local Government Minister Priya Manickchand, on Thursday.
+Dr. Jagdeo, who is also General Secretary of the PPP, emphasised the party’s position during a brief address at a meeting with East Coast Demerara (ECD) Neighbourhood Democratic Councils (NDCs), convened by Local Government Minister Priya Manickchand on Thursday.

 The Vice-President was specifically responding to persons who were eager to hear from him and were enquiring about his Thursday press conferences.